Versal deformation theory of algebras over a quadratic operad: Universal Infinitesimal deformation

 \section{Universal Infinitesimal deformation}

-In this section we construct a specific example of an infintesimal deformation of a $\cP$-algebra satisfying finite dimensionality of the second cohology module.
+In this section we construct a specific example of an infinitesimal deformation of a $\cP$-algebra satisfying finite dimensionality of the first cohomology module.
 We shall also prove a fundamental property of this deformation.
-In the last section we will see that this infintesimal deformation is the first step of our main construction.
+In the last section we will see that this infinitesimal deformation is the first step of an inductive construction of a versal deformation.

-Let $(A,\pi)$ be a given $\cP$-algebra satisfying the condition $\mbox{dim}~H^2_{\cP}(A) < \infty.$ Let us denote $H^2_{\cP}(A)$ by $\mathbb {H}.$ Consider the $\bK$-algebra $C_1 = \bK \oplus \mathbb {H'}$ with the following structure:
+Let $(A,\pi)$ be a given $\cP$-algebra satisfying the condition $\mbox{dim}~H^1_{\cP}(A) < \infty.$ Let us denote $H^1_{\cP}(A)$ by $\mathbb {H}.$ Consider the $\bK$-algebra $C_1 = \bK \oplus \mathbb {H'}$ with the following structure:

 Clearly, $C_1$ is local with maximal ideal ${\mathfrak{M}}= \mathbb {H'}$ and ${\mathfrak{M}}^2 = 0.$

 Fix a homomorphism

 which takes a cohomology class into a representative cocycle.
 We note that and